maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 # Changelog

+## Version 1.7.1:
+  * Fixed the several issues with the Coinbase Wallet. **[#278](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/278)**.

+<details>
+  <summary>Earlier versions.</summary>

-## Version 1.7.0:
+### Version 1.7.0:
   * Split the `main.py` file into different structures to make the bot more modular and compatible with future tools.
   * Fixed the problem of connecting to OpenSea which opens a tab to download MetaMask.

-<details>
-  <summary>Earlier versions.</summary>

 ### Version 1.6.14:
   * Fixed the problem of the URL with the "Sale only".
   * Minor fixes.